rust-tutorials/entity-component-scrapyard/Book/archetype-explanation.md

 }
 ```

-Aaaaaaaaand yep... we have to move all of the components out of the columns in ``A_123`` which has to shuffle around the components
+Aaaaaaaaand yep... we have to move all of the components out of the columns in ``A_123``.
+We then have to
-\*after* our entity's in the columns.
-We then have to push the removed component to our new archetype's columns.
-That's a lot of
+push the removed component to our new archetype's columns.
+That's a lot of moving memory which isn't the
-moving memory which isn't the fastest thing in the world- to say the least
+fastest thing in the world- to say the least

 There's not a whole lot we can do about this.
 The need to move all this memory around when adding/removing components is
 entirely necessary for the previously mentioned amazing iteration performance.
 Archetype ECS' are inherently about trading in